oopanuga/oopanuga.github.io/_posts/2015-6-30-Asynchronous-programming-in-dot-Net.md

 - The caller now doesn't rely on the client method, therefore this client can change without impacting the caller.

-C# has provide wonderful features to make your code very similar to secuencial code but managing concurrency with a very nice syntax sugar.
-We may argue that we don't need to worry about what is going on.
-That's not the case, you still need to know but once you know, you don't need to worry anymore about tedious code.
+C# has provided wonderful features to make your code very similar to secuencial code, but managing concurrency with a very nice syntax sugar.

+One may argue that **async and await** hide everything and people don't have to understand what's going on.
+In my opinion, you still need to know the basics but once you have understand, then you don't need to worry anymore about tedious code and let the compiler generating that for you.

-That's all for now.
-I hope you found it useful and foremost you are not that scare about asynchronous programming.
+I hope you found this article useful, foremost you are not that scared anymore about asynchronous programming in C#.
+I feel like I'm going to use these concepts write now:)

-Have a great day!
+**await new Task(() => Console.Log("Have a great day!"));**

 _This blog post is based on Venkat [Subramaniam video](https://vimeo.com/68320505) in NDC Conference_.